List of foreign East Bengal FC players: 2020–present: Indian Super League era

 The club joined the Indian Super League in 2020 and appointed former Liverpool Robbie Fowler as the manager and recruited former Premier League players like Anthony Pilkington and Danny Fox, along with EFL League One stars like Jacques Maghoma and Bright Enobakhare, and A-League players Scott Neville and Aaron Amadi-Holloway from Brisbane Roar and Matti Steinmann who had played for Hamburger SV in the Bundesliga.
 Matti Steinmann represented the German national U-20 team in the 2015 FIFA U-20 World Cup.
 Danny Fox became the third foreign player to be announced officially as the captain of the East Bengal club after Chima Okorie (1990–91) and Suley Musah (2003–04).
 In 2021-22 season, the club replaced all of the foreigners and announced the signings of Amir Dervišević, Tomislav Mrcela, Franjo Prce, Daniel Chima Chukwu, Darren Sidoel and Antonio Perošević.
 In the January window, the club had bought in three more players Marcelo Ribeiro, Francisco José Sota and Nepali international Ananta Tamang.

 In 2022, the club after partnering with their new investors - the Emami group, announced the signing of five new foreigners for the season: three Brazilians — Alex Lima, Cleiton Silva and Eliandro, Spanish defender Ivan González and Cyprus national team defender Charalambos Kyriakou.
-East Bengal also signed Jordan O'Doherty from Australia as they completed the foreigner quota for the season.
 In 2023, the club roped in a Spanish quartet: Borja Herrera, Javier Siverio, Saúl Crespo and José Antonio Pardo.
 The club also roped in Jordanian defender Hijazi Maher as they became part of the 2024 Indian Super Cup title victory.
 In 2024, the club roped in the top scorer of 2023–24 Indian Super League, Dimitrios Diamantakos of Greece along with French attacker Madih Talal.
 Later the club also signed Venezuelan Richard Celis and Cameroonian Messi Bouli.
 In 2025, the club roped in Palestinian national team midfielder Mohammed Rashid along with Brazilian midfielder Miguel Figueira, and Argentine defender Kevin Sibille.
 Along with them, the club also signed Moroccan international Hamid Ahadad who have previously played for African giants like Raja Casablanca, Wydad Casablanca and Zamalek.